O1A Visa Organizations

 With a distinguished reputation = = > Company

-This category proves match-up (1), the applicant has been employed in a critical capacity for organizations which have a distinguished reputation.
-This category also goes to the overall criteria of “being at the top of your field”.
-The USCIS is looking to see that the employment was in the past, and for a reasonable amount of time.
-What is reasonable would be determined by the circumstances of the job.
+This category proves match-up (1); the Applicant has been employed in a critical capacity for organizations that have a distinguished reputation.
+This category also goes to the overall criteria of “being at the top of your field.”
+The USCIS is looking to see that the employment was in the past and for a reasonable amount of time.
+What is appropriate would be determined by the circumstances of the job.

-In terms of “being at the top of your field”, USCIS officers are looking for people who have a long but steady incline of success, and are applying while at the very top.
-Ideally, you would have several instances of employment at organizations, steadily getting more and more “distinguished”, with the most recent being in the past six months.
+In terms of “being at the top of your field,” USCIS officers are looking for people who have a long but steady incline toward success and are applying while at the very top.
+Ideally, you would have several instances of employment at organizations, steadily getting more and more “distinguished,” with the most recent being in the past six months.
 In reality, that’s quite rare, and USCIS will usually take what they can get.
-You can prove this by putting dates of the events in the application.
+You can prove this by putting the dates of the events in the application.
 For example, if you worked for Broadway, great.
 But if you only worked there for a week and then quit, not so great.

-This category proves match-up (2), the applicant has been employed in a critical capacity for organizations which have a distinguished reputation.
-Being a lead in a performance on stage is fairly simple, but for other professions, it becomes more complicated.
-Critical capacity means that you were so important the product would have been drastically altered by your absence.
-A good way to test for critical capacity is to think- if your job title/ role was eliminated, would the project still work?
-Another way would be- are there people in the project who do the same thing as you, but aren’t as senior?
-This would show what USCIS is ultimately looking for, that you have “risen to the top”.
-Unfortunately, there are some job fields that just don’t fit this criteria.
-USCIS knows and has acknowledged this, and their answer is that, if your job doesn’t fit into specific criteria, then you should probably try to fit in all the others.
+This category proves match-up (2), the Applicant has been employed in a critical capacity for organizations with a distinguished reputation.
+For example, being a lead in a performance on stage is relatively simple, but it becomes more complicated for other professions.
+Critical capacity means that you were so significant that your absence would have drastically altered the product.
+An excellent way to test for vital capacity is to think- would the project still work if your job title/ role were eliminated, Another way would be, are there people in the project who do the same thing as you but aren’t as senior?
+This would show what USCIS is ultimately looking for, that you have “risen to the top.”
+Unfortunately, some job fields just don’t fit this criterion.
+USCIS knows and has acknowledged this, and they answer that if your job doesn’t fit into specific criteria, you should probably try to work in all the others.
 Not very helpful.
-You can prove this by an explanation of your duties, and how they are critical to the organization should suffice.
+You can prove this by explaining your duties and how they are critical to the organization should suffice.
 For example, using the tests we outlined above, let’s go through some examples.

 Test 1: If your job title/ role was eliminated, would it work?